teardownM/server/api/src/gamemodes.md

     -- Called when the gamemode is initialized end

-function OnConnecting(user_id)
-    -- Called when a player is connecting end

 function OnConnected(user_id)
     -- Called when a player has connected and spawned in the world end